capitalone/DataProfiler/docs/source/profiler.rst

 The profiles can easily be saved and loaded as shown below:

-**NOTE: json saving and loading isn't supported for unstructured profiles.**
+**NOTE: Json saving and loading only supports Structured Profiles currently.**

 There are two save/load methods: